Audi e-tron: Q5 e-tron (2021)

 The Q5 e-tron is a battery electric crossover SUV unveiled at the 2021 Guangzhou Auto Show.
 It is based on the MEB platform similar to the Q4 e-tron.
 Produced and marketed exclusively for the Chinese market, it is the first three-row SUV of the e-tron series.

+Q6 e-tron (2024)

+The Q6 e-tron is a battery electric crossover SUV unveiled at the 2023 Munich Motor Show as a prototype model.
+The production model is released in March 2024.

+Q6 e-tron Sportback (2024)

+The Audi Q6 e-tron Sportback is a battery electric coupe crossover unveiled alongside the standard Q6 e-tron.
+It will be coming for sale in 2024 along with the Q6 e-tron.
+Both of these cars will be based on the Volkswagen's PPE platform.
+The Q6 e-tron Sportback has a drag coefficient of 0.26.

+A6 e-tron (2024)

+The A6 e-tron is a battery electric sedan and station wagon unveiled at the 2021 Auto Shanghai as a concept model.
+The production model is released in July 2024.

 Other vehicles

 Audi have announced to launch 12 fully electric e-tron models by 2025.
 Audi considers a sell price level of €100/kWh as suitable for higher-priced cars, but not for cheaper cars made in high volume.